Music producer //

 Michael is a specialist in music for mindfulness and he collaborated with Calm CEO Michael Acton Smith to compose music for focus, relaxation and sleep culminating in the launch of the Calm Music subsequently named Apple App of the year.
 His music can also be heard on the Meya and Brainwaves apps.

 For BBC Music Day he joined Radio Cumbria presenter Tom Salmon to discuss music and wellbeing while his track ‘Aching Heart’ from the album ‘Noir’ features on BBC Sounds The Sleeping Forecast.
+His latest track for relaxation titled 'Mist on the Water' is available on all the usual digital streaming sites.

 Production // library music